Stapleford Town Deal

 Further to these milestones, the Town Deal board have an evolving work programme with multiple opportunities for the public to directly input into the Town Deal process and production of the final Town Investment Plan (TIP).
-This will be done through a mixture of roadshows around the Stapleford area, with further written communications and press releases.
+Thishas been done through extensive online consultations given the current Covid 19 restrictions as well as further written communications and press releases.

 Meeting minutes and summary documents

 - Executive Board Minutes FINAL - Friday 10th January 2020 (pdf.)
 (283KB) (Opens in a new window)

 - Executive Board Minutes FINAL - Friday 17th January 2020 (pdf.)
 (277KB) (Opens in a new window)

 - Executive Board Minutes FINAL - Friday 14th February 2020 (pdf.)
 (520KB) (Opens in a new window)